biblehong/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner.md

      **Result**

      <img src="https://github.com/user-attachments/assets/12557f0b-a380-4ddb-99d6-e220475c45b9" alt="Case Study #2: Pizza Runner" width="150" height="80">

+     - No significant change in the total sales as there was only 1 order has an add-on request for cheese.
+Charging extra for Bacon would increase the revenue.

 3. The Pizza Runner team now wants to add an additional ratings system that allows customers to rate their runner, how would you design an additional table for this new dataset - generate a schema for this new table and insert your own data for ratings for each successful customer order between 1 to 5.
    ```sql